m-rachman/Trial_Class_Dataset/README.md

 ## What is the dataset all about

-The dataset is about geographic and economic of 194 countries in 2011, you can see dataset columns down below
+The dataset is about geographic and economic of 194 countries in 2011, you can see dataset columns description down below :

 ## Features Description